kushagrayadv/CSGY-6513-big-data-project/README.md

 ## Key Files

 - `producer.py`: Standalone Kafka producer that downloads the WISDM dataset, processes it and sends data to Kafka
-- `kafka_consumer.py`: Consumes sensor data from Kafka and runs real-time activity classification
+- `app.py`: Consumes sensor data from Kafka and runs real-time activity classification and presents it on a Real-Time Web-Page
 - `model.py`: Contains model definitions used by the project
+- `data_pipeline_full_fixed_100.ipynb` : Contains the training of the CNN-BiLSTM Model
 - `requirements.txt`: Project dependencies